bunnycou/LoLScore/README.md

 # LoLScore
-## Display Wins and Losses in an OBS Browser source
+## Display Ranked Leauge of Legends Wins and Losses in an OBS Browser source

-You can host this app yourself or you can use my online hosted version!
+You can host this app yourself or you can use my online hosted version (lolscore.carrotbyte.net)

 Just add the following link as an OBS browser source!